OpenLiberty/ci.gradle/README.md

 ## Usage

 Within your Gradle build script, you need to set up the classpath to include the Liberty Gradle plugin and the `ws-server.jar` from a WebSphere Application Server Liberty Profile installation.
 You also need to define the Maven Central repository to find the plugin or its dependencies.
-If you are using a snapshot version of the plugin make sure also define the Sonatype Nexus Snapshots repository.
+If you are using a snapshot version of the plugin make sure to also define the Sonatype Nexus Snapshots repository.

 ```groovy
 buildscript {